 Ingredients

-- 6 slices provolone cheese or 1 cup shredded provolone cheese
+6 slices provolone cheese (or about 1 cup shredded)

 Step 1: Chop Like You Mean It